nextcord/nextcord-ext-menus/docs/ext/menus/pagination_examples.rst

 AsyncIteratorPageSource
 -----------------------

-Another way to paginate is to use an :class:`AsyncIteratorPageSource`.
+Another way to paginate is to use an :class:`AsyncIteratorPageSource` which works with async iterators for lazy fetching of data.
 This is useful when you have a large amount of data to paginate and you don't want to load all of it into memory.

 Instead of a list of data, you pass a generator that yields entries as they are needed.